linnarsson-lab/adult-human-brain/README.md

 ## EEL Data

-The files for the molecule coordinates and gene x cell counts are available at as .parquet and .loom respectively.
+The files with the molecule coordinates (as .parquet) and gene x cell counts (as .loom) are available at: (https://storage.cloud.google.com/linnarsson-lab-human/EEL_adult)

 ## Code used for analysis